Civilian firearm possession

 In late June 2023 the Ministry of Internal Affairs embarked on a significant initiative by instituting the Unified Arms Registry (Savin, 2023; LeBrun and Shaban, 2023).
 This endeavour reflects the ministry’s commitment to enhancing the monitoring of the relatively permissive wartime access to firearms through intensified digital registration procedures, primarily aimed at documenting firearms acquisitions and ensuring effective control over the full life cycle of civilian firearms.[1]
 It is worth noting, however, that the regulatory framework for addressing trophy firearms[2] remains in the developmental stages (Savin, 2023).

-The survey results suggest only a small increase in household firearm possession as of summer 2023.
-Compared to winter 2022–23, the self-reported household possession rate has risen from 5.3 per cent to 6.7 per cent, now slightly surpassing the 2019 rate of 6.0 per cent (see Figure 4).
+The survey results suggest only a small increase in household firearm possession as of September 2023.
+Compared to January 2023, the self-reported household possession rate has risen from 5.3 per cent to 6.7 per cent, now slightly surpassing the 2019 rate of 6.0 per cent (see Figure 4).
 Men are predominantly the owners of firearms, with 7 per cent of male respondents and 0.4 per cent of female respondents indicating personal firearm ownership (see Table 1).
 Generally, as seen previously in many other contexts,[3] men seem to be more inclined to discuss firearm-related issues and are significantly more likely than women to confirm that their household possesses a firearm.

 Several households that had guns prior to February 2022 do not have them anymore.
 In part, they were replaced with new gun-owning households.
 Still, households now have fewer weapons than they had before the new phase of the war broke out.
-The number of weapons households claimed to keep at home decreased: the 1,750 households sampled in the summer of 2023 stated that they collectively have 146 firearms, as opposed to 184 before the full-scale Russian invasion.
+The number of weapons households claimed to keep at home decreased: the 1,750 households sampled in September 2023 stated that they collectively have 146 firearms, as opposed to 184 before the full-scale Russian invasion.
 It is worth noting that not all armed households specified the number of guns they had during the interview—about 13 per cent of gun owners did not provide a figure as to how many guns they had (see Table 1).

 Among the households with firearms, a majority possess rifles and shotguns that fire live bullets, aligning with the most commonly cited reason for gun ownership, which is hunting (53 per cent).
 Only 14 per cent of gun owners mentioned having firearms for protection against potential enemies, while a larger proportion (21 per cent) stated that they kept them for self-defence against criminals.
-Seventy-one per cent of firearm owners purchased them, while 8 per cent received them from the country’s armed forces (Small Arms Survey, 2023).
+Seventy-one per cent of firearm owners purchased them, while 8 per cent received them from the country’s armed forces (Small Arms Survey, 2023b).

 Firearm possession appears to be more normalized nowadays in Ukraine, because fewer people declined to respond or said they ‘don’t know’ when asked if they have guns at home.
 Yet it is probable that some respondents do not truthfully answer questions about firearm possession in their own households.
 For this reason, this survey used an experimental method called the Network Scale-Up Method, which the Latin America and the Caribbean Crime Victimization Survey Initiative (CoE, 2021) originally proposed to capture data on household ownership using more indirect questions.[4]
 These results suggest that as many as 11 per cent of Ukrainian households may be armed.
 If we consider the range between self-reports and this network-based area estimation of firearm possession, when projecting the survey proportions to the entire population in the non-occupied parts of Ukraine, it suggests that somewhere between 865,000 and 1.42 million of the approximately 13 million resident households[8] could potentially possess at least one firearm.

 As the front lines become increasingly stable and the Russian Armed Forces appear less capable of seizing significant new territory, the perceived need to own firearms seems to be waning, potentially leading to reduced civilian demand for such weapons.
-Currently, fewer Ukrainians consider it a ‘necessity’ to possess a firearm (30 per cent) in comparison to six months ago (40 per cent) (Small Arms Survey, 2023).
+Currently, fewer Ukrainians consider it a ‘necessity’ to possess a firearm (30 per cent) in comparison to six months ago (40 per cent) (Small Arms Survey, 2023b).
 Male respondents, however, are notably more inclined to affirm that ‘having weapons in this area is a necessity’ than their female counterparts (men: 44 per cent; women: 19 per cent).

 A significant majority of women do not think that having a firearm is a necessity for themselves, with 73 per cent expressing this opinion, as opposed to 51 per cent of men.
 Those men and women who have firearms at home typically feel that having a gun made them safer, with 66 per cent of men and 50 per cent of women living in armed households sharing this sentiment.
 On the other hand, women in households that do not own a gun tend to have more negative perceptions of firearms than men living in such households.
-While almost half (46 per cent) of men in unarmed households say that having a weapon would make them feel safer, only one in five women agree (19 per cent) (Small Arms Survey, 2023).
+While almost half (46 per cent) of men in unarmed households say that having a weapon would make them feel safer, only one in five women agree (19 per cent) (Small Arms Survey, 2023b).

 Women in general had less desire than men to own a firearm (Table 1).
 Virtually no women said they personally had a firearm (as opposed to 7 per cent of men), and only about one in ten of the female respondents said they would like a weapon.
 Elderly women were especially opposed to the idea of having a firearm.
 In contrast, between 43 and 46 per cent of men in every age group either have or wish to have a firearm.

 Despite women not wanting a firearm for themselves and many thinking that it is not necessary to have one, firearm proficiency appears to be regarded as an expected skill for a husband.
 Nearly six in ten women interviewed believed that ‘some’ (38 per cent) or ‘most’ (19 per cent) wives in their area expect their husbands to be familiar with firearms and know how to use them.
 Interestingly, men are even more likely to think that such proficiency is an expectation of some or most women living in their area (63 per cent in total).
-In contrast, only 6 per cent of men believed that most husbands in their area would expect their wives to be proficient in using firearms (Small Arms Survey, 2023).
+In contrast, only 6 per cent of men believed that most husbands in their area would expect their wives to be proficient in using firearms (Small Arms Survey, 2023b).

 [1] Over the four months between June and September 2023 about 50,000 new military firearms licences were issued and 87 per cent of applications were approved (Savin, 2023).